SherG/cool-iron/blog/business-priorities.md

 </table></div>

-Note: This can also help boost the corporate ‘metabolism’, i.e. going increasingly faster from “light-bulb” to “live.”
-Also relevant to metabolism: decision-making should be pushed as far down the chain as it can be, not as far up as it can be.
-The latter results in “hippos” — the highest-paid person — making digital decisions, sometimes with poor outcomes.
+This priority tool can also help boost the corporate ‘metabolism’, i.e. going increasingly faster from “light-bulb” to “live.”

 ## Next Steps